rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 ### Target Selection

-[Cross-compilation] targets can be selected in one of two ways.
+[Cross-compilation] targets can be selected in one of two ways: by using the `--target` flag, or by using target-specific wrapper scripts.

-First, the `--target` flag can be used (see the [Clang User Manual] for more details on Clang's supported arguments).
+If possible, we recommend using the `--target` flag, which is described more fully in the [Clang User Manual].
 The value passed is a Clang target triple suffixed with an Android API level.
 For example, to target API 26 for 32-bit ARM, use `--target armv7a-linux-androideabi26`.